atech22/hello-world/README.md

 # hello-world
-p.first exercise
+first exercise
-p.imputting text to see if this works
+imputting text to see if this works